MartinTichovsky/object-middleware/README.md

 //    myMethod
 ```

-`CONDITION_AFTER` - an object method is performed, then the middleware is performed; the meddleware's return is `true`, than the return is the object method return.
+`CONDITION_AFTER` - An object method is performed, then the middleware is performed; the meddleware's return is `true`, than the return is the object method return.

 ```ts
 const middleware = () => {